-- Perform visual checks to make sure it is safe and appropriate to move into the target lane - Engage the appropriate turn signal. - Disengage the turn signal after you are in the target lane.
+- 1. Perform visual checks to make sure it is safe and appropriate to move into the target lane - 2.
+Fully engage the appropriate turn signal. - 3.
+Disengage the turn signal after you are in the target lane.

 Auto Lane Change moves Model X into the adjacent lane in the direction indicated by the turn signal, provided the following conditions are met: